Mean-field stochastic linear quadratic control problem with random coefficients: A preliminary stochastic maximum principle

 \section{A preliminary stochastic maximum principle}

 {\thesection.\arabic{equation}}

 In this section, we start with the existence and uniqueness of the solution to the state equation (\ref{OState1}) and an adjoint BSDE (\ref{eBSDE}) using contraction principle.
-Then, we prove Theorem \ref{SMP1} using convex variation principle.
+Then, we prove Theorem \ref{SMP1} using convex variation principle and a general result for quadratic forms.